 In order to become a fully qualified personal trainer, you need to complete a course which is accredited by one of the major awarding bodies.
 To be safe you should stick to the fitness course provider which runs course approved by one of the bodies listed below:

 YMCA Awards – one of the two most popular awarding bodies in the UK.
 YMCA certifies over 20000 fitness professionals each year.
 It is present in 10 different countries of Europe and Middle-East.

 ActiveIQ – almost as popular as YMCA Awards.
 It offers a wide range of accredited qualifications for approved fitness course providers across the UK.

-CityGuilds – not as common as YMCA or ActiveIQ it offers accredited qualification in England, Wales, Scotland and North Ireland.
+VTCT – not as common as YMCA or ActiveIQ in the fitness sector however it offers accredited qualification.

 Completing your fitness course won’t be necessary a piece of cake.
 Chances are you will need some help from your tutor or mentor.
 Make sure provider of your choice has some kind of student support system in place.
 Especially if you sign up for a part-time or online course your face-to-face tutoring time will be limited or non-existent.